-- Read this manual for information about the feature with which you are having trouble. - If you are having a problem using the Supra Touch, look in Appendix A: Troubleshooting starting on page 75 and follow the directions for correcting the problem. - If you still have a problem with the Supra Touch, collect the following information: - The serial number - Any messages displayed by the Supra Touch - A description of the problem - A description of what you were doing before the problem occurred - Or Phason controls are designed and manufactured to provide reliable performance, but they are not guaranteed to be 100 percent free of defects.
+- Read this manual for information about the feature with which you are having trouble. - ◆ If you are having a problem using the Supra Touch, look in Appendix A: Troubleshooting starting on page 78 and follow the directions for correcting the problem. - If you still have a problem with the Supra Touch, collect the following information: - ◆ The serial number - Any messages displayed by the Supra Touch - A description of the problem - A description of what you were doing before the problem occurred phason.ca sales@phason.ca International: 204-233-1400 Toll-free North America: 800-590-9338

+Phason controls are designed and manufactured to provide reliable performance, but they are not guaranteed to be 100 percent free of defects.
 Even reliable products can experience occasional failures and the user should recognize this possibility.